NEARWEEK/MCP/README.md

 #### Using the MCP endpoint (for MCP clients)

-MCP clients should use the `/mcp` endpoint with proper protocol headers and Bearer token authentication.
+MCP clients should use the `/mcp` endpoint with proper protocol headers.
 The server manages sessions automatically.

+**With Authorization Header:**

 ```bash
 # Example authenticated MCP request